Flowexam.com teacher explaining possessives and demonstratives in English on a blackboard with examples for TOEIC® preparation

 • 150 truly exclusive tips based on the experience of over 500 candidates who scored +950 on the TOEIC®: clear, concrete, tested, and validated in the field.

-• Smart practice system that adapts exercises to your profile and trains you directly on the topics where you make the most mistakes.
+• Intelligent practice system that adapts exercises to your profile and trains you directly on the topics where you make the most errors.
 Result → 3.46x faster progress compared to traditional platforms.

-• Ultra-personalized learning path: focused training only on the questions and topics causing you to lose points → continuously adjusted to adapt to your evolving level.
+• Ultra-personalized learning path: targeted practice only on the questions and topics where you lose points → continuously adjusted to adapt to your evolving level.

 • Personalized statistics on +200 specific topics (adverbs, pronouns, linking words, etc.)

-• Flashcards automatically generated from your own mistakes, and optimized using the spaced repetition method (J-method) for lasting memorization and zero forgetting.
+• Flashcards automatically generated from your own mistakes, and optimized by the J method (spaced repetition) for lasting memorization and zero forgets.

 • +300 points on the TOEIC® guaranteed.
-Otherwise, unlimited free prep.
+If not, we offer a full refund.